 Why Website Maintenance is So Important

-These updates often also include security patches.
-In today’s day in age, security is fluid and is always being updated/improved.
-Keeping your WordPress software up to date helps keep your site secure as well.
+Similar to oil changes for your car, WordPress updates need to be done regularly (monthly) to keep your site running smoothly.
+These updates can include new features, bug fixes, and most importantly: security patches.
+This is important because in today’s day in age, security is fluid and needs to be continually updated/improved.
+Keeping your WordPress software up to date helps keep your site secure.

 Benefits of Properly Done Website Maintenance

 If you’ve ever visited an outdated or dysfunctional website, you’ve seen first hand how important website maintenance is.
 Visitors can click the back button just as easily as they clicked on your website.
 Things change a lot in the cyberworld, so staying on top of updates with website maintenance can bring you some profitable benefits.
 Some of which include:

 - You avoid downtime that could render your website inaccessible

 - Your site is in tip-top shape and always properly representing you

 - You don’t have to field prospect or client calls/emails about having an issue when trying to access your site

 How to Properly Handle Your Own WordPress Core/Plugin Updates

 NOTE: Before doing anything, please read through all of the below steps.
 After reading through the steps, if you aren’t comfortable with following all of them, you shouldn’t be doing your own WordPress updates.
 Instead, contact a professional to do them for you.
 If you do feel comfortable with everything, continue on.